+This building may also be significant for its role in the commercial development of Frisco.
+Additional information on the history of its use and the time frame of changes to the building could be researched to understand that role.
+43. Assessment of historic physical integrity related to significance: In terms of design, the building retains the simple form and materials that are characteristic of the general time frame remain.
+The aspects of workmanship and materials have been impacted by alterations to windows and siding.
+In terms of the aspects of feeling and association considerable integrity remains, due to the simple form.
+The aspects of location and setting are generally intact.
+A significant historic log building is located on an adjacent lot and the character of the lot seems consistent with the historic setting.
+The building is not eligible for a State or National Register designation under Criterion C; however, additional research could be undertaken to understand eligibility for the State Register under Criterion A for Commerce.
+A local designation would still be appropriate.
+It should be noted that this building is slated for demolition as part of an approved development plan, though no action has been taken as of this survey.
+If the development plan expires, this building should be reevaluated based on this information.
 VII.
-NATIONAL REGISTER ELI GIBILITY ASSESSMENT 44.
-National Register elig gibility field assessment: Eligible No ot EligibleX Need Data 45.
-Is there National Reg ister district potential?
-Yes NoX Discuss: If there is National Re egister district potential, is this building: Contributing Noncontributing 46.
-If the building is in ex xisting National Register district, is it: Contributing Noncontributing VIII.
-RECORDING INFORMATION ON 47.
-Photograph numbers s: Disc: Frisco Survey 2020 Frame: 107 6th-1 through 5 Negatives filed at: Town of Frisco; Community Development 48.
-Report title: Town of Frisco Cultural Resource Survey 49.
+NATIONAL REGISTER ELIGIBILITY ASSESSMENT 44.
+4. National Register eligibility field assessment: Eligible Not EligibleX Need Data 45.
+Is there National Register district potential?
+Yes No X Discuss: If there is National Register district potential, is this building: Contributing Noncontributing 46.
+If the building is in existing National Register district, is it: Contributing Noncontributing \/III Recording Information Photograph numbers: Disc: Frisco Survey 2020 Frame: 107 6th-1 through 5 47.
+40 Negatives filed at: Town of Frisco; Community Development 48.
+Report title: Town of Frisco Historic Resource Survey 49.
 Date(s): July 2019 to December 2020 50.
 Recorder(s): Suzannah Reid & Patrick Duffield 51.
 Organization: Reid Architects, inc 52.
 Address: PO Box 1303 Aspen, CO 81612 53.
 Phone number(s): 970 920 9225